 Claims Adjuster Licensing Tips

-As you contemplate becoming a claims adjuster, you need to know answers to the following: What type of claims will you want to handle?
+As you contemplate becoming a claims adjuster, you need to know: What type of claims will you want to handle?
 Are you interested in working for a company or do you want to become an Independent Adjuster?
 Where are you going to gain experience?
 Do you have a mentor in mind?
 In order to handle claims, which license(s) do you need?
-Many adjusters are unsure about the licensing process, especially in terms of whether they need a resident license and a DHS.
+Many adjusters are unsure about the licensing process.
+More specifically, in terms of whether they need a resident license and a DHS.

 What does DHS stand for?

 How can a DHS license help claims adjusters?